 As the only deaf child in her public school district, Sue was misunderstood by her teachers.
 Although she sat in the front row so she could see the lips of her teachers, much of what happened in the classroom was lost to her.
 Kids tormented her in the hallways and on the playground.
 As her world began to spiral downward, Sue spent more and more time at the skating rink.
-With the help of determined coach, 7 year old Sue became the youngest Ohio State Champion free-style skater in skating history.
+With the help of a determined coach, 7-year-old Sue became the youngest Ohio State Champion freestyle skater in skating history.

 In spite of the difficulties in the classroom, Sue applied herself in college and finally graduated from Springfield College in Massachusetts with a degree in Political Science and International Affairs.
 After months of job searching, Sue heard that the FBI was looking for deaf people.
 Her wildest hopes finally came true when she was hired to work in undercover surveillance reading lips for the FBI agents in Washington DC.